KWR-Water/pysimdeum/docs/config.md

 ## Description of Files

-### Dirunal Patterns
+### Diurnal Patterns

-The `dirunal_patterns.toml` file contains statistical data for modeling water demand patterns based on different demographic groups and their daily activities.
+The `diurnal_patterns.toml` file contains statistical data for modeling water demand patterns based on different demographic groups and their daily activities.
 The demographics included are:
 - child
 - teen